-This year has been different for everyone and here at the library we have not been able to offer as many activities for teens as previous years.
-While in-person activities have not been possible, we are trying some new things, like...
+This past year has been different for everyone and here at the library we have not been able to offer as many activities for teens as previous years.
+We are planning some in-person activities and programs in the upcoming months.
+Check our Events Page or Instagram and Facebook to see what's happening at the library.

 When you visit the library, take a look at our circulating board game collection.
 You can check out a game to take home.